Quick summary

 What are the deadlines for filing a claim?

 If creditors miss this deadline, their claims will not be satisfied in the insolvency proceedings.
 This can have serious consequences for creditors, especially if their claim is unsecured.
-There are certain exceptions, such as claims against the estate, which can be filed even after the time limit has expired because they arise after the insolvency proceedings have been opened.
-These claims have priority for satisfaction in the same way as priority claims.

 How to file a claim?

-Claim formalities:
+Claim formality:

 - Amount of the claim: The creditor must state the exact amount claimed, including any attachments such as default interest or contractual penalties.